reecebuckle/PDF-Utilities/README.md

 ## How It Works

+### Merge PDFs
+1. Select the "Merge PDFs" tool
-1. Upload or drag-and-drop your PDF files
+2. Upload or drag-and-drop your PDF files
-2. Reorder them as needed
+3. Reorder them as needed
-3. Click "Merge PDFs"
+4. Click "Merge PDFs" and download your combined PDF

+### Split PDFs
+1. Select the "Split PDF" tool
+2. Upload a single PDF file
+3. Choose to split by page ranges (e.g., 1-5, 8-10) or into individual pages
-4. Download your combined PDF
+4. Download your split PDF files

 All processing happens entirely in your browser using client-side JavaScript.
 Your documents never leave your device.